Tysabri Patient assistance program

 - Are allergic to the active ingredient natalizumab

-- Are allergic to any of the other ingredients in Tysabri
+- Have hypersensitivity or are allergic to any of the other ingredients in Tysabri

 - Have ever had PML (progressive multifocal leukoencephalopathy)